 A tour guide takes you through the mezcal distillery process, from plant to product.
 After your tour, you can enjoy a tasting at their rustic-looking bar, where you have the opportunity to try and buy some of the rarer mezcals, like GAD Sierra Negra.

-Hierve el Agua
+See the Petrified Waterfalls at Hierve el Agua

-This natural wonder is easily one of the most beautiful places in Oaxaca and is located 70 kilometres outside of the city.
-Translated, the name means ‘the water boils’.’
+Hierve el Agua is a natural wonder and easily one of the most beautiful places in Oaxaca.
+Located 70 kilometres outside of the city, translated, the name means ‘the water boils’.’
 But despite its name, there is no boiling water in the pools at the top of the falls.

 The best time of day to visit these falls is when the park opens at 9 am (tourists typically arrive at noon).
-The best time of year to have a hierve el agua tour is between November and January, as the waterfalls are gushing at full force.

-Monte Albán Archaeological Site
+Day Trip to Monte Albán Archaeological Site

 The ancient capital was built in the central valleys of Oaxaca, and many believe that it has connections to Teotihuacán.
 How was this archaeological site found nearly 500 kilometres away from Teotihuacán, near DMXC, linked to it?
 By the style of its buildings, ceramic, and murals.